Bruce Report: Roads

 Bruce proposed the creation of a system of arterial motorways into the city converging to form a Glasgow Inner Ring Road – a motorway "box" which would have encircled the city centre.
 The proposed network included a Renfrew motorway, a Monklands motorway, a Maryhill motorway, a Stirling motorway and a south eastern motorway connecting Glasgow with the wider motorway network.
 These proposals were not acted on until the 1960s when the initiative began as a sweeping programme of clearing and construction.
 The Monklands and Renfrew motorways were completed forming what is now known as the M8.
 These two motorways form the northern and western flanks of the planned ring road.
-However carving a motorway through long standing communities – much of Charing Cross and Anderston were completely destroyed in its construction – caused such protest that the rest of the Inner Ring Road initiative was shelved.
+However carving a motorway through long standing communities – much of Charing Cross and a swathe of Anderston were completely destroyed in its construction – caused such protest that the rest of the Inner Ring Road initiative was shelved.
 The Stirling motorway became the present day M80 and its initial Glasgow section was openened in 1992 as the Stepps bypass, and the complete route through Cumbernauld was fully opened in 2011.

 An extension to the M74 into the city centre to meet the M8 motorway was completed in June 2011.
 This will see the completion of the southern section of Bruce's planned ring road, albeit on a marginally different route than originally proposed.

 Bruce's report recommended that the Eastern flank of the Inner Ring Road be constructed along the route of Glasgow's High Street.
 Again this would have necessitated the demolition of many properties, including some of historic and/or architectural value.
 It was shelved in the face of strong local opposition.

 Although not directly part of the Bruce Report, the wider plans for the Monkland Motorway contained proposals to create a South Link Motorway which would have continued south from the Stirling Motorway terminus at Provan Gas Works and bisected the East End to link with the M74.
 This proposal has eventually evolved into the Glasgow East End Regeneration Route.
 This plan proposes a road (not a motorway) which would link the M74 to the M8 through the East End of Glasgow.
 If successfully implemented this plan together with the M74 extension would effectively see Bruce's planned inner ring completed.

 There are no signs that the Bruce Plan's proposed Maryhill motorway will ever be implemented in any way.
 Bruce's proposals for a ring road with four arterial routes running off it seems unlikely to ever be fully realised.